nadirdurrani/nadirdurrani.github.io/_news/announcement_2.md

 > I have been shortlisted for HEC scholarship to study in Germany.
 I will be joining the NLP group at the University of Stuttgart with Prof. Hinrich Schütze.

+I am travelling to Phnom Penh to attend a workshop on open source localization project.

 I am going to lead an effort on Open Source Localization Project.
 We will create standard translations for Open Office, GNOME and Sea Monkey browser.

 ***